-Northern Hemisphere humpbacks reach an average length of 49 to 52 feet (15-16 m), and southern humpbacks reach 60 feet (18 m).
-Females are generally larger than the males.
-The average weight for a mature adult is 35 to 50 tons.
+Humpbacks found in the Northern Hemisphere reach an average length of 49 to 52 feet and southern humpbacks reach 60 feet.
+Females are generally larger than males, with the average weight for a mature adult being 50,000 to 80,000 pounds.

 Show Off Your Ocean Love: Whale Art T-Shirt

 This whaley cool T-shirt showcases an intricately designed image of one of the most well-loved marine mammals.
 Made in the United States from 100 percent certified, American-grown organic cotton, this stylish, yet comfortable, T-shirt is the perfect way to show off your love for our ocean.

 Humpbacks are found in waters throughout the world and follow definite migration paths from their summer feeding grounds to warmer waters in the winter.

 There are three distinct populations of humpbacks in the North Pacific: a North Pacific stock that winters in Central America and migrates to the California coast and British Columbia in the summer; a Central North Pacific stock that winters in Hawai‘i and migrates to Canada and Alaska in the summer; and a Western North Pacific stock that winters near Japan and likely migrates to the Bering Sea in the summer.

 Humpbacks are among the most endangered whales with fewer than 10 percent of their original population remaining.
 The current world population is estimated between 35,000 to 40,000 individuals.
 The main threats they face in the ocean are ship strikes and entanglement in ocean trash and fishing gear.